 Start standing feet hip-distance apart, holding a dumbbell in each hand at your sides, palms facing your body.

 Step your right leg forward, then drop your back left knee towards the ground.
 Lowering your hips until both knees reach a 90 degree angle, front right thigh parallel to the floor.
 Shoulders remain stacked over hips throughout the entire exercise.

-Press into your front right heel stand tall, returning to the starting position.
+Press into your front right heel to stand tall, returning to the starting position.

-7. Alternating Front Lunge + Single Arm Curl Press
+Alternating Front Lunge And Single Arm Curl Press

 Targets: Legs, quads, hamstrings, biceps, shoulders, abs and all the stabilizing muscles in the core.

-How to do a Front Lunge + Single Arm Press:
+How To Do A Front Lunge And Single Arm Press

 Start standing, feet shoulder-width apart with a soft bend in knees.
-Holding one dumbbell in each hand (palms facing in towards the body).
+Hold one dumbbell in each hand (palms facing in towards the body).

 Step your right foot forward, lowering down until both knees reach a 90 degree angle or right thigh is parallel with the ground.
 As you step the right foot forward, curl the dumbbell in your left hand up to shoulder height, then press overhead.

 With control, reverse the shoulder press, lowering the dumbbell back to shoulder height and back to the starting position.
 As your arm lowers, press through your right heel to drive back to starting position.
 Switch sides, repeating on the other side of the body.